Istanbul funicular guide: F1, F2, F3 & F4 lines

 Following the February 16, 2026 funicular fares are now ₺42.
 The cost to purchase a new Istanbulkart has risen to ₺165.

-Istanbul's funicular lines (known locally as füniküler) are one of the most practical — and most overlooked — tools for getting around the city's famously steep hills.
+Istanbul has four funicular lines (known locally as füniküler), including the Tünel (F2), the world's second-oldest underground railway, running since 1875.
 A funicular is a short cable railway where two cars counterbalance each other: as one ascends, the other descends.
-There's no risk of boarding in the wrong direction — each car simply waits at its end station, fills up, and goes.
+There's no risk of boarding in the wrong direction.
+Each car waits at its end station, fills up, and goes.

-You can recognize the lines with the designated colors and codes.
-All funicular lines start with the letter "F".
-Here's a quick comparison of all four lines:
+Each line has a designated color and code, and all funicular codes start with the letter "F".
+Here's a comparison of all four lines:

 | Line | Route | Best For | Connections |